SYLLABUS and other useful information

 |Sections of 401||The different sections of 401 are not interchangeable.
 Each is essentially

 Section A focuses on the analysis of data from experimental studies, although we do briefly discuss observational studies.
 It will use examples relevant to the target audience (agriculture and biology).
-We will use and teach SAS for computing, but I will cover the use of R for those interested.
+Computing will be your choice of SAS, JMP, or R.

 |Student background:||Section A is intended for graduate students working in agriculture

 or the biological sciences, broadly interpreted.

 The prerequisite (Stat 101, 104, 105, or 226) is enforced for

 undergraduates; it is waived for graduate students. |

 The material I cover is intended for graduate students who will be analyzing data from their own experimental studies within a year of taking the class.
 Others are welcome but be aware that I have graduate-level expectations.
 I use a graduate-level grading scheme (mostly A's and B's) but I reserve the right to give lower grades when appropriate.

 |Text:||Each chapter includes two case studies, main material and

 a section of related issues.
 Please skim the case studies and read the main